Hi, I’m Georgia.

 An African American Tree Activist Lived in Brooklyn

 A Southern magnolia still grows in Brooklyn, one of the botanical legacies of African American environmental activist Hattie Carthan.
 BROOKLYN BOTANIC GARDEN BLOG, March 2023.
 Photo: NYPL.
+Read the essay.

 Let’s Work Together.